E!Lite Harness System

 Tailor made comfort for your back Only the best is good enough for Eureka!
 We invested almost 2 years of diligent R&D into the E!Lite Harness System for lightweight travel packs.
 The key to a comfortable pack is the torso fit.
 E!lite is fully height-adjustable and fits most torso lengths.

-The curved shoulder straps comfortably padded at the critical location ensure that the pack is is comfortable even after hours of hiking.
+The curved shoulder straps comfortably padded at the critical location ensure that the pack is comfortable even after hours of hiking.
 Air mesh is used throughout to increase air flow so that when you sweat, the pack does not.

 For the active female traveller, Eureka! developed a ladies’ version of the harness, which is specifically designed to fit a woman’s torso, shoulders, and natural curves.